Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

 Organizes the review and awards for outstanding scientific research works of students of Hanoi National University.

 ### Article 32.
-Bonus points for students\' scientific research achievements
+Bonus points for students' scientific research achievements

-1. Bonus points for scientific research projects of award-winning students are added to the semester\'s average score and cumulative average score to serve as a basis for considering scholarships, transfer to graduate school and other benefits.
+1. Bonus points for scientific research projects of award-winning students are added to the semester's average score and cumulative average score to serve as a basis for considering scholarships, transfer to graduate school and other benefits.
 They are not used to classify academic performance or determine graduation rank.